Enforcement agents and unpaid Council Tax

 How to complain

-If you don't think that the Enforcement Agents have followed the above process, please contact us.
+If you don't think that the enforcement agents have followed the above process, please contact the Council Tax team.